-Forward predicate branching causes the number of distinct control paths to increase in proportion to $2^n$ where n is the number of predicates, whilst backwards branching, can cause an infinite number of potential paths.
+Forward predicate branching causes the number of distinct control paths to increase in proportion to 2n where n is the number of predicates, whilst backwards branching, can cause an infinite number of potential paths.
 Thus, even small programs may contain a number of control paths which is beyond the normal intellectual capacity of an individual (Gries, 1980).
 A measure for this type of complexity has been devised by Thomas McCabe (1976, 1978) and is known as cyclomatic complexity.
-This approach uses the cyclomatic number of independent paths existing within a program module which, when taken in combination, generate all paths and is expressed as:
+This approach uses the cyclomatic number derived from graph theory as a measure.
+The cyclomatic number is the number of independent paths existing within a program module which, when taken in combination, generate all paths and is expressed as:

-$$V(G) = e - n + 2p$$
+$$V(G)=e-n+2p$$